 - 1125 Q Street, Suite 501 Lincoln, NE 68508

-Jon Bruning was elected Attorney General of Nebraska three times, beginning with his election in 2002 and reelections in 2006 and 2010.
+Jon Bruning was elected Attorney General of Nebraska three times in 2002, 2006, and 2010.
 When first elected, he was the youngest Attorney General in the nation and the youngest in Nebraska’s history.
 Bruning, a Republican who works well with Attorneys General of both parties, served as President of the National Association of Attorneys General in 2009-2010 and was elected to the post by 30 Democrats and 20 Republicans.
 Prior to being elected Attorney General, he was elected as a Nebraska State Senator in 1996 and 2000.

 A fifth-generation Nebraskan, Bruning received both his undergraduate and law degrees with distinction from the University of Nebraska.
 Jon is admitted to the Bars of Nebraska, Iowa, the Eighth Circuit, the D.C.
 Circuit, and the U.S. Supreme Court.
 He lives in Lincoln, Nebraska with his wife, Deonne.
 They have two children, Lauren and Jack.